CU-ESIIL/Innovation-Summit-2024_1_Climate-extremes-and-natural-disasters/methods.md

 ## DEM

-We combined digital elevation model (DEM) data often used for hydrology modeling.
+We combined digital elevation model (DEM) data to get a roughness and relief map to inform the topographic characteristics of the watershed.

 _Digital Elevation Model (USGS 30m)_